F5Networks/f5-cloud-failover-extension/contributing/README.md

 See the [examples](../examples) directory for curated artifacts such as declaration examples, output examples, AS3 declaration example, etc.

 See the [INTERNAL_README.md](../INTERNAL_README.md) for an internal explanation of most features.

+---
+### Releasing the failover extension

+- Once the 'develop' branch is ready for release, merge develop into master
+- Publish the docs to production by creating a docs_prod branch
+- Change/increment version to anticipated future rpm version in package.json in develop branch to make sure the latest rpm isn't overridden on next release